All Episodes

 Do you see this?

-CNN had a hundred executives go to the Bahamas.
+CNN had 100 executives go to the Bahamas.

-The uh exclusive Atlantis Resort, that is a cool place.
+The exclusive Atlantis resort, that is a cool place.

 I've been over there.

-uh, while layoffs are taking place at CNN, while the uh people at work there have been told to expect maybe cutbacks, certainly no raises unless you're Anderson Cooper of the Paris Hilton of TV News.
+100 people went down there last week or something, including the two head honchos, Jim Walton and John Klein, while layoffs are taking place at CNN, while the people at work there have been told to expect maybe cutbacks, certainly no raises, unless you're Anderson Cooper of the Paris Hilton of TV News.

-No, that's certainly not th I I couldn't care less about this except for the fact that it's people like this that are always whining and moaning about CEOs everywhere else in the business, who are lavishly treating themselves to trips and raises and so forth.
+I couldn't care less about this except for the fact that it's people like this that are always whining and moaning about CEOs everywhere else in the business who are lavishly treating themselves to trips and raises and so forth.

 And here's a bunch of libs at CNN doing the same thing.

-And they said, well, the reason for this is that we have we exceeded our budget last year.
+And they said, well, the reason for this is that we exceeded our budget last year.

-We brought in more than we budgeted, and we're celebrating and we're rewarding those people, but no pay raises for the serfs.
+We brought in more than we budgeted, and we're celebrating and we're rewarding those people.

 So next time you hear anybody on CNN start ripping and moaning into other CEOs and pay and how they run their businesses, just remember.